samuel032khoury/AITermProject/logistics/Milestone 2 Report.md

 The testing reports it generates a model has an ~97% prediction accuracy after training 10 Epochs using 300 training instances or 1 Epoch using 2200 training instances.

-The program also has a descent user interface and relatively easy/intuitive to use.;
+The program also has a decent user interface and relatively easy/intuitive to use.;